cncf/toc/reviews/2021-openservicemesh-annual.md

 > Do you think that your project meets the criteria for incubation?

 At this specific time of the annual review, the OSM project team believes we are close to beginning incubation stage talks after the v1.0.0 release has been available to users for a period of time.
-Incubation discussion will most likely start in H1 CY2022.
+Incubation discussion will most likely start in the first half of calendar year 2022.